statechannels/statechannels/packages/wallet/notes/indirect-funding-proposal.md

 ```

 At this point, we've opened an `L` that funds `X`.
-The engine state might look something like:
+The wallet state might look something like:
 ```json
 {
   channels: {